pmajka/poSSum/README.md

 Overview
 ========

-The poSSum framework is a set of scripts and workflows which purpose it to reconstruct the volumetric datasets based on series of serial sections of different modality and quality.
+The Possum framework is a set of scripts and workflows which purpose it to reconstruct the volumetric datasets based on series of serial sections of different modality and quality.